Bird Photography Tour in Ghana

 Join our 21-day Ghana Bird Photography Tour where our local expert leaders will help you to get that perfect picture, dedicating quality time to the species you want to photograph.
 This is in sharp contrast to many standard birding tours where photographers can often be left feeling frustrated that they missed that perfect shot when the group moved on.

-Our highly experienced team can design tailored bird photography tours around the guest's target bird or mammal species or, alternatively, visitors can join one of our scheduled small group photographic tours.
+Our highly experienced team can design tailored photo tours around the guest's target bird or mammal species or, alternatively, visitors can join one of our scheduled small group photographic tours.

 With its developed infrastructure, Ghana is a must-visit for any birding, nature and photography enthusiast, offering as it does a safe, friendly and hassle-free environment.
 Our expert local tour leaders are of international standard, know all the birds by song/call and, most importantly, where to find them.
 Their 100% record of finding the White-necked Rockfowl, aka Yellow-headed Picathartes, and Egyptian Plover, as well as offering the chance to photograph some of the 12 West African Upper Guinea endemic species that occur in Ghana, makes for a spectacular trip for our bird photography tour participants.

-Ghana has over 760 bird species and Ashanti’s guides are experts not only in these birds but also in the mammals, butterflies, flora, culture and history of this welcoming former British colony, making this trip so much more than just a bird photography tour.
+Ghana has over 760 bird species and Ashanti’s guides are experts not only in these birds but also in the mammals, butterflies, flora, culture and history of this welcoming former British colony, making this trip so much more than just a wildlife photography tour in Ghana.

 Alternative Tour Name: Ghana Photographic Birding Tour